Kaja Kallas: Member of the Estonian Parliament (2011–2014)

-In 2010, Kallas decided to join the Estonian Reform Party.
-She ran for the Parliament of Estonia in 2011 for the Harju County and Rapla County constituency, receiving 7,157 votes.
+In 2010, Kallas joined the Estonian Reform Party.
+In the 2011 parliamentary elections she won a seat in the Riigikogu (for the Harju County and Rapla County constituency) receiving 7,157 votes.
 She was a member of the 12th Parliament of Estonia and chaired the Economic Affairs Committee from 2011 to 2014.

 Member of the European Parliament (2014–2018)

 In the 2014 European Parliament election in Estonia, Kallas received 21,498 votes.
 In the European Parliament, Kallas served on the Committee on Industry, Research and Energy and was a substitute for the Committee on the Internal Market and Consumer Protection.
 She was a vice-chair of the Delegation to the EU–Ukraine Parliamentary Cooperation Committee as well as a member of the Delegation to the Euronest Parliamentary Assembly and Delegation for relations with the United States.
-In addition to her committee assignments, Kallas was a member of the European Parliament (MEP) Intergroup on the Digital Agenda, and was also a vice-chair of the Youth Intergroup.
+In addition to her committee assignments, Kallas was a member of the European Parliament Intergroup on the Digital Agenda, and was also a vice-chair of the Youth Intergroup.

 During her period in Parliament, Kallas worked on the Digital Single Market strategy, energy, and consumer policies, and relations with Ukraine.
 In particular, she defended the rights of small and medium-sized enterprises, maintaining that borders in the digital world hinder the emergence of innovative companies.
 She is a proponent of innovation and frequently emphasises that regulations cannot and must not hinder the technological revolution.

 Kallas served as rapporteur for six reports: opinion on the ePrivacy Regulation, civil law rules on robotics, on the Annual report on EU Competition Policy, and on Delivering a New Deal for Energy Consumers, legislation on Custom infringements and sanctions, and the own-initiative report on the Digital Single Market.
 During her time in Parliament, she was also nominated as a European Young Leader (EYL40).
 At the end of her term, she was cited by Politico as one of the 40 most influential MEPs, and one of the most powerful women in Brussels, who was highlighted for her understanding of technological issues.

+In November 2018, Kallas published her memoir MEP: 4 aastat Euroopa Parlamendis ('MEP: Four Years in the European Parliament'), in which she described her life as an MEP.